microsoft/microsoft-ui-xaml-specs/active/checkboxes/checkbox.md

 # Checkbox detailed design spec / redline
 This spec lists out all the details of checkbox design that should be updated as part of [#839](https://github.com/microsoft/microsoft-ui-xaml/issues/839).
-Depending on schedule and other unforseen circumstances, not all could be implemented so this does not represent a final plan yet.
+Depending on schedule and other unforeseen circumstances, not all could be implemented so this does not represent a final plan yet.

 ## Checkbox styles
 Checkbox has mainly 3 styles: